highlightjs/highlightjs-structured-text/README.md

 hljs.initHighlightingOnLoad();
 ```

-Mark the code you want to highlight with the curl class:
+Mark the code you want to highlight with the iecst class:

 ```html
 <pre><code class="iecst">...</code></pre>